-Hosted by Adrian Berry with Gareth Parry, Lucy Creamer, and Simon Rawlinson
+Hosted by Adrian Berry and Gareth Parry

 The original climbing coaching holiday, and in terms of positive feedback and results, undoubtedly the best, the quickest and most cost-effective way of improving your climbing.
 Run by professional climbers with many years' coaching experience, this is a 'course' unlike any of its subsequent immitators.
 The emphasis is on progress through hard work and you can expect to be pushed hard!
 This coaching holiday covers all the finer points of the sport climbing game, but is relevant to all climbers.

 The setting for this week is the fabulous Greek island of Kalymnos.
 We stay in the town of Massouri which is a short walk from the crags.
 It is usually reached via a flight to Kos and a short ferry journey.

 This trip is suitable for anyone who sport climbs and wants to improve.
 We recommend you are leading at a minimum of French grade 5 on rock and need you to be keen to push that.